 LMI data powered by LMI for All

-There are 4 main routes to becoming an airline pilot:
+There are 4 main routes to achieve this:

 - integrated training for an Air Transport Pilot Licence (ATPL) with Instrument Rating (IR)